Hydronephrosis in Children

 - Your child's abdomen feels full.

-- Your child has a change in how much or how often he urinates.
+- Your child has a change in how much or how often he or she urinates.

-- Your child cannot control when he urinates and has accidents.
+- Your child cannot control when he or she urinates and has accidents.

-- Your child has low back pain or pain on one side when he urinates.
+- Your child has low back pain or pain on one side when he or she urinates.

 - You have questions or concerns about your child's condition or care.